testinggospels/camouflage-docs/docs/helpers.md

 # Helpers

-Camoflage uses handlebars to help you generate dynamic responses if needed.
+Camouflage uses handlebars to help you generate dynamic responses if needed.
 Read more about handlebars [here](https://handlebarsjs.com/guide/).

 You can use all the helpers provided by handlebars itself, for example, `if`, `unless`, `each`, and `with`.
-Camoflage also provides some additional helpers to make some repetitive tasks easy.
+Camouflage also provides some additional helpers to make some repetitive tasks easy.

 ### `array` Helper